• Skip to main content

 A pot and 2 kid sized bowls of quick mac and cheese.

-Tips
+Helpful Tips

 • Adding Veggies - If your kids are willing, adding a veggie boosts the nutrition in this simple recipe and is really very easy to incorporate.
 Just add a handful of frozen peas or minced broccoli to the boiling pasta during the last 3 minutes of cooking.
 It will finish cooking and can be drained together.
+Also try my Bacon Cauliflower Mac and Cheese!

 A variation of a pot of mac and cheese with rotini pasta, peas and corn.

-We like Stonyfield Organic Whole Milk Plain Yogurt, it's a staple in our kitchen.
-Why plain yogurt?
-It is so much more versatile and healthier than flavored yogurt.
 Buying plain yogurt and flavoring it yourself is much better for you and for kids than the added-sugar pink flavors.
-For breakfast, add a little honey and top it with your own berries and Granola.
-We also use it to top Oatmeal and add a scoop to Smoothies.
+For breakfast, add a little honey and top it with your own berries and Homemade Almond Granola.
+We also use it to top Crockpot Steel-Cut Oatmeal and add a scoop to top applesauce.
 Read the label on your strawberry flavored yogurt, does it even contain strawberries?
-Then how is it pink?
+Then why is it pink?
+You're kids will also love these Strawberry Banana Yogurt Popsicles!

 I'm a believer that whole milk dairy is better than low-fat or fat-free.
 It is less processed, more natural, and when they take the fat out of products they usually add sugar or something worse to make up for the loss in taste.
 Give it a try and see if it doesn't become a staple ingredient in your kitchen!

-Can I Make this Mac and Cheese Gluten Free?
+Can I make this Mac and Cheese gluten-free?

 Yes!
-Since this cheese sauce is made without flour, you would simply need to substitute a gluten free pasta.
+Since this cheese sauce is made without flour, you would simply need to substitute a gluten-free pasta.

-How Can I Make this Kid's Mac & Cheese more of a Complete Meal?
+How can I make this Kid's Mac & Cheese more of a complete meal?

 More Kid Friendly Favorites!

-• Easy Protein Pancakes
+Easy Protein Pancakes

-• 7 Healthy Lunch Ideas for Kids!
+7 Healthy Lunch Ideas for Kids!

 8 Minute Mac and Cheese for Toddlers and Kids

-Print Recipe Pin Recipe
+Print Pin Rate

-Course Kids!, Lunch
+Course: Kids!, Lunch

-Cuisine American
+Cuisine: American

-Servings 4
+Servings: 4

 Ingredients